ccremer/clustercode/README.md

 ## Project status

-Active Development as of August/September 2017.
+Sporadic Maintenance as of October 2017.
+University and stuff...

 ## Future Plans